Zack Scoular: 2024: Rookie season

 Scoular was announced to be competing in the full 2024 Formula 4 UAE season, driving for the Yas Heat Racing Academy team.
 Scoular had a strong rookie season racing alongside more experienced drivers from all around the world, and he managed to score a best result of fifth, finishing 17th in the drivers' standings.
 He then continued to the 2024 F4 British Championship with Emirati team Xcel Motorsport.
 He had a tough opening weekend, failing to score any points, however he recovered the following weekend with a podium in the reverse-grid race at Brands Hatch, after Leo Robinson's disqualification.
-He then failed to score points until the fourth round at Thruxton, where he finished 6th in the third race of the round.
+He then failed to score points until the fourth round at Thruxton, where he finished sixth in the third race of the round.
 He secured five more points finishes over the course of the season, including a fifth-placed finish at Silverstone.
 He finished 15th in the standings, scoring 52 points over the championship's thirty races.

-Formula Three (2025)

-Formula Regional Oceania
+Formula Regional (2025–2026)

+2025: Runner-up in Oceania

 In late 2024, it was announced that Scoular would be making his Formula Regional debut, contesting the 2025 Formula Regional Oceania Championship with Kiwi outfit mtec Motorsport.
 Scoular received financial support for the season by winning the 2024 Tony Quinn Foundation Shootout, which took place at Hampton Downs.
 He finished seventh in the opening practice at Taupo.
 Scoular then took a debut pole position for the opening race, ahead of Supercars Championship driver Will Brown.
 He then converted it to a lights-to-flag victory in the first race.
 He capped off the weekend with a third-placed finish in the third race of the weekend, as he stood third in the championship standings after the round.
 During the second round at Hampton Downs, Scoular secured a podium during races one and three.
 He won the reverse-grid race two at Manfeild after starting from pole.
 During the next round at Teretonga Park, Scoular claimed a podium during race two, and managed to clinch the rookie championship for the season.

-Eurocup-3

-For 2025, Scoular competes in the Eurocup-3 for Palou Motorsport.
+Scoular then competed in the Eurocup-3 for Palou Motorsport.
 He also competed in the final two rounds of the Eurocup-3 Spanish Winter Championship with the same team.
 At Monza, Scoular did not finish during race one, and finished 22nd during race 2.
 He has achieved a best result of 16th in the second race at Portimão.

+2026: Victory in the New Zealand Grand Prix

+Scoular returned to Formula Regional Oceania in 2026 with mtec Motorsport.